Modern Embedded C++ Tutorial: Common Compiler Flags Guide

 22

-5. The Dangerous -Ofast and Floating-Point Traps
+5. Dangerous -Ofast and Floating-Point Traps

 In embedded systems, -Ofast enables -ffast-math.
 This can lead to:

-- NaN/Inf failure: It assumes your program will never produce illegal floating-point numbers.
+- NaN/Inf Failure: It assumes your program will never produce illegal floating-point numbers.